DW01/traktor-docs/index.md

 Traktor is an open-source game engine written in C++ with a focus on modularity, performance, and developer workflow.
 It provides a complete development environment—a professional editor with hot-reloading, a modern Vulkan-based renderer with ray tracing, and a flexible architecture designed to be extended and customized.

+![TODO: Screenshot showing the Traktor editor with a game scene open - Scene Editor viewport in center, Database panel on left, Properties on right, demonstrating the professional editing environment]

 The engine has shipped commercial games on Steam, PlayStation Network, iOS, and Mac, proving itself in real-world production.
 Traktor follows an "editor-first" philosophy: rather than treating the editor as an afterthought, the entire engine is built around a powerful editing workflow.
 Changes you make appear in your running game within milliseconds, making iteration fast and development efficient.

 ## What Makes Traktor Different